 ADC Config Screen Options Selection Description Line Power OFF Disables powering to the HDSL2 pair.
 Feed (a) ON Keeps the HDSL2 line voltage at nominal -185 Vdc.
 Remote ENA Enables remote provisioning.
 Provisioning DIS Disables remote provisioning.
 Bipolar Violation Transparency ENA Enables BPVs and HDSL2 CRC errors at the DS1 input to be converted into DS1 BPVs at the DS1 output at the distant end.
 This makes HiGain HDSL2 transparent to BPVs.
-See "Bipolar DIS Disables BPV Transparency.
-Violation Transparency (BPVT) Option" on page 19.
-Disables BPV Transparency.
-DS1 BER ENA Enables the fixed 24-hour DS1 BER threshold.
+See "Bipolar Violation Transparency (BPVT) Option" on page 19.
+DIS Disables BPV Transparency.
+DS1 BER ENA Enables the fixed 24 hour DS1 BER threshold.
 Threshold See "DS1 BER DIS Prevents the generation of a system alarm due to DS1 BER.
-(DBER) Option" on page 19.
+(DBER) Option" on page 20.
 HDSL2 BER Threshold 1E-6 System alarm relay contact closes and the Status LED flashes red when the Block Error Rate exceeds 10-6.
 (Block Error Rate is based on the definition of Bit Error Rate.)
 See "HDSL2 BER Threshold (HBER) 1E-7 System alarm relay contact closes and the Status LED flashes red when BER exceeds 10^{-7} .
-Option" on page 18 and "System Alarm Output Pins" on page 56.
+Option" on page 19 and "System Alarm Output Pins" on page 55.
 NONE Prevents generation of a system alarm due to BER.
-Special Loopback Mode GNLB Configures the HiGain HDSL2 system to respond to the generic inband loopback codes.
-A2LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Teltrend addressable repeater.
-A3LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Wescom addressable repeater.
-A4LB Configures the HiGain HDSL2 system to respond to the inband loopback codes of the Wescom Mod 1 addressable repeater.
-SmartJack Loopback ENA Enables the HiGain HDSL2 system to recognize all inband SmartJack (SMJK) loopback commands.
-DIS Configures the HiGain HDSL2 system to ignore all inband SmartJack loopback commands.
+Special Loopback Mode GNLB Configures the HiGain HDSL2 system to respond to the generic in-band loopback codes.
+A2LB Configures the HiGain HDSL2 system to respond to the in-band loopback codes of the Teltrend addressable repeater.
+A3LB Configures the HiGain HDSL2 system to respond to the in-band loopback codes of the Wescom addressable repeater.
+A4LB Configures the HiGain HDSL2 system to respond to the in-band loopback codes of the Wescom Mod 1 addressable repeater.
+SmartJack Loopback ENA Enables the HiGain HDSL2 system to recognize all in-band SmartJack (SMJK) loopback commands.
+DIS Configures the HiGain HDSL2 system to ignore all in-band SmartJack loopback commands.
 Minor Alarm ENA Enables the generation of the output alarm on pins 20 and 21 when a system alarm condition occurs.
 DIS Disables the generation of the output alarm on pins 20 and 21 when a system alarm condition occurs.
 Network AIS Pattern CI If ALMP is set to AIS, this option specifies which pattern is sent to the network when a remote LOS or AIS occurs.
 When configured for CI, an AIS-CI pattern is sent to the network.
-For priority resolution, see Figure 28 on page 44.
+For priority resolution, see Figure 27 on page 43.
+AIS When configured for AIS, an AIS pattern is sent to the network.